 In 2016 Tamura-san engaged the services of world-famous Japanese architect Kengo Kuma to redesign and expand the interior to something more formal.
-The result was a complete transformation.
+The result was a Cinderella transformation.
 Officially opened in December 2016, the restaurant was renamed Shizuku.
 Gone is the feel of a neighborhood cafe.
 There is a minimalist makeover, the most striking additions being ceiling hangings made to look like sudare (bamboo screens) and a raised platform with a table where diners could sit seiza-style (legs folded under one’s thighs), surrounded on two sides by a rock garden (top image).

 With renovation came menu changes.
 Dinner is now prix fixe omakase-style, Thursdays-Saturdays only.
 The makunouchi (bento box) meals that used to be served at Chef Naoko for lunch and dinner are no more, replaced by lunch trays, donburi and udon, served at lunch only, Wednesdays-Saturdays.